 - Congested, acne prone skin: Lactic Acid and Salicylic acid (present in Synergie Skin ReVeal and Blem-X), Vitamin A (Synergie Skin Ultimate A), Vitamin B3 (Synergie Skin Vitamin B)

 - Pigmented, sun damaged skin: Vitamin A (Synergie Skin Ultimate A), Vitamin B3 (Synergie Skin Vitamin B), Vitamin C (Synergie Skin EfficaC or Pure-C Crystals)

 - Dehydrated, dry skin: Hyaluronic Acid (present in Synergie Skin ReClaim)

-Daily moisturizer is an essential key to your skincare regimen, and keeping your skin hydrated and nourished with a toxin-free everyday face moisturizer can fight the harsh effects that the sun and the environment has on our skin.
+Daily moisturiser is an essential key to your skincare regimen, and keeping your skin hydrated and nourished with a toxin-free everyday face moisturiser can fight the harsh effects that the sun and the environment has on our skin.
 Clinical science and a deep understanding of its significance within cosmeceutical beauty products result in skincare products with a difference.